Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Organizations often discover:

-• Software that is rarely used but still maintained
+- A collection of Software Solutions that are rarely used but still maintained

-• Infrastructure costs that grow faster than revenue
+- Infrastructure costs that grow faster than the revenue they help generate

 Application rationalization addresses these issues directly.

-Instead of reacting to problems, organizations gain the ability to manage their application landscape proactively.
+Instead of reacting to the problems and challenges that arise, organizations gain the ability to manage their application landscape proactively.

-This shift from reactive maintenance to strategic governance is one of the defining characteristics of mature enterprise architecture.
+This shift from reactive maintenance to strategic governance is one of the defining characteristics of mature enterprise architecture management.

 The Hidden Cost of Application Sprawl